-• craftrefuse includes everything a craftsdwarf can use: skulls, bones, shells, teeth, horns, and hair.
+- usablehair Only hair and wool that can make usable clothing is included, i.e. from sheep, llamas, alpacas, and trolls. - craftrefuse includes everything a craftsdwarf or tailor can use: skulls, bones, shells, teeth, horns, and "usable" hair/wool (defined above).